hahoyer/factorio-mod-ingteb/README.md

 - Ping for objects ("Where the hell are there some more iron plates lying around?")
 - Show energy-source
 - present multiple items_to_place_this of entity-prototypes
-- present linitations for modules
+- present limitations for modules
 - ... *more suggestions?*

 ###known issue: